Nodal pair density waves from a quarter-metal in crystalline graphene multilayers: Introduction

-\emph{Introduction}.~At the dawn of twentieth century, a series of pioneer experiments by Kamerlingh Onnes unearthed a novel quantum phase of matter in ordinary metals that shows zero electrical resistance below a few Kelvins: Superconductors.
-Almost half a century later, successful microscopic theory of superconductivity by Bardeen, Cooper and Schrieffer, spurred a new wave of scientific investigations in this direction~\cite{schieffer:book, tinkham:book}.
-Since then material realizations of high-T$_c$, nodal, time-reversal odd, mixed parity and topological superconductors have enriched this landscape~\cite{uedasigrist:review, hightc:review, vovovik:book, tsc:review}.
-From this jammed crowd, one member takes the center stage, Fulde-Farrell-Larkin-Ovchinikov (FFLO) superconductors, as the constituting Cooper pairs break the translational symmetry~\cite{fulde-ferrell, larkin-ovchinikov}.
-When periodic modulations of the Cooper amplitude is commensurate with the underlying enlarged lattice periodicity, a special class of FFLO pairing emerges: Pair-density-wave (PDW)~\cite{roy-herbut:PDW, cuprate:PDW, TMDC:PDW, raghu:PDW, hongyao:PDW, pnictide:PDW, kagome:PDW}.
+At the dawn of the 20th century, a series of pioneering experiments led by Onnes unearthed a novel quantum phase of matter in ordinary metals that shows zero electrical resistance below a few kelvins: superconductors.
+Almost half a century later, a successful microscopic theory of superconductivity by Bardeen, Cooper, and Schrieffer, spurred a new wave of scientific investigation in this direction~\cite{schieffer:book, tinkham:book, BCS:original}.
+Since then theoretical proposals and (possible) material realizations of high-$T_c$, nodal, time-reversal symmetry-breaking, mixed-parity, and topological superconductors have enriched this landscape~\cite{uedasigrist:review, hightc:review, vovovik:book, tsc:review}.
+From this jammed crowd, one member takes the center stage, Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) superconductors, as the constituting Cooper pairs break the translational symmetry therein~\cite{fulde-ferrell, larkin-ovchinikov}.
+When the periodic modulation of the Cooper amplitude becomes commensurate with the underlying enlarged lattice periodicity, a special class of FFLO pairing emerges: pair density wave (PDW)~\cite{roy-herbut:PDW, cuprate:PDW, TMDC:PDW, raghu:PDW, hongyao:PDW, pnictide:PDW, kagome:PDW, otherPDW:1, otherPDW:2, otherPDW:3, otherPDW:4}.

-Nodal superconductors are fascinating as they harbor gapless neutral Bogoliubov de-Gennes (BdG) quasiparticles, typically around point or line nodes~\cite{volovikgorkov:1, volovikgorkov:2}.
-Nevertheless, an intriguing alternative, involving gapless BdG quasiparticles existing over an extended regime in the Brillouin zone, is also possible.
+Nodal superconductors are fascinating as they harbor gapless neutral Bogoliubov-de Gennes (BdG) quasiparticles, typically around point or line nodes~\cite{volovikgorkov:1, volovikgorkov:2}.
+Nevertheless, an intriguing alternative, involving gapless BdG quasiparticles existing over an extended regime over the Fermi surface, is also possible.
 It gives rise to the notion of inflated nodes and Majorana-Fermi surfaces~\cite{yangsondhi, wilczek:1, wilczek:2, agterberg:1, agterberg:2, hirschfeld, herbut:1, herbut:2}.

-Here we show that a spin and valley nondegenerate quarter-metal (QM) phase in mutlilayer graphene heterostructures host a conducive podium where a marriage between PDW and inflated nodal superconductivity, featuring isolated Majorana-Fermi pockets, can take place.
-The spatial modulation of such PDWs are shown in Fig.~\ref{fig:lattice} and the resulting gapless Majorana-Fermi pockets are displayed in Fig.~\ref{fig:bands}.
-Our findings are particularly pertinent in Bernal bilayer graphene (BBLG) and rhombohedral trilayer graphene (RTLG), where such a QM has been observed experimentally~\cite{BBLG:Exp1, BBLG:Exp2, BBLG:Exp3, RTLG:Exp1, RTLG:Exp2}.